Locations:

 Premenstrual Syndrome

-Premenstrual syndrome is a combination of symptoms that arrive before your period.
-Your symptoms may primarily be physical (bloating, fatigue, etc.), emotional (irritability, sadness, etc.) or a combination of both.
-Either way, PMS symptoms disrupt your life.
+Premenstrual syndrome, or PMS, is a combination of symptoms that arrive before your period.
+Your symptoms may be physical (like bloating or sore breasts), emotional (like irritability or sadness) or a combination of both.
+Either way, PMS symptoms can disrupt your life.
 Lifestyle modifications and over-the-counter medications can often relieve PMS symptoms.

 Overview